The Hijab

 purpose of modesty and not attracting attention to oneself.

-woman's hair from lustful eyes and keeping men's predatory urges in check, some
+If the focus on the hijab is hiding the woman's hair from lustful eyes and keeping men's predatory urges in check, some

 women today obviously do not feel the same way about exposed flesh.
 Or is the